Lawyer for Bicycle Accident in Florissant, MO

 - Road hazards

-While intersections are the most common place to see or experience a bike accident, a National Transport Safety Board report found that "midblock" accidents cause more serious injuries because of the higher speeds involved.
-Your Florissant, MO bike accident lawyer at Halvorsen Klote will perform an exhaustive investigation into your accident to determine the cause of your injuries and who we need to seek compensation from.
+While intersections are the most common place to see or experience a bike accident, a National Transport Safety Board report stated that "midblock" accidents are more severe because both the motor vehicle and bicycle are traveling at higher speeds.
+Your Florissant, MO bike accident lawyer at Halvorsen Klote will carry out a comprehensive investigation into your accident to who and/or what caused it and who is to blame for your injuries.

 What Are Common Injuries from Florissant, MO Bicycle Accidents?

-Because of the vulnerability of bicyclists compared to their cars or trucks, injuries suffered in bicycle accidents can be traumatic and even sometimes result in lifelong disability.
+Bicyclists are at a higher risk for severe injuries than anyone else on the road.
 Some of the most common injuries our lawyer for bicycle accident team has helped Florissant, MO residents receive compensation for include:

 - Brain injuries